The Importance of Getting Your Appearance In Order

 - Don't wear clothes that are overly wrinkled.

-- Don't keep wearing something if you've dirtied or stained it.
+- Don't keep wearing an item if you've dirtied or stained it.

-- Get your hair looking good.
-Grow it out or cut it in a fashionable style.
+- Find the best looking haircut for your face.
+That might involve growing it out or cutting it much shorter.
 Good looking hair can be the cornerstone of an attractive appearance.

-- If you don't have great teeth, see what you can do about that.
-Of course this isn't something anyone can do in five minutes.
+- If you don't have great teeth, see what you can do about getting them whitened or straightened.
+Of course, I realize this isn't something anyone can cheaply do in five minutes.

-- Tanning is controversial because of that whole increased-risk-of-skin-cancer thing, so it's your call whether you want to do it.
+- Tanning is controversial because of the increased risk of skin cancer, so it's your call whether you want to do it.
 I think the idea here is more about not looking so pale that you glow in the dark, rather than trying to turn your skin a deep brown.

 Some advice on getting better clothes

 Having decent clothes is one of the biggest factors in looking better.
 It's also a bit more complicated than vowing to take good care of your skin.
 This site's readers are too diverse for me to try and recommend any specific styles, or stores, or labels.
-I'm also not enough of a clotheshorse to get away with doing that anyways.
-Here are some more general pointers:
+I'm not enough of a fashion maven to get away with doing that anyways.
+Here are just some more general pointers:

 - You may think you don't know much about fashion, but you likely have an idea deep down about what looks good.
 A rigid self-image can make it hard to admit to yourself that you can wear these attractive clothes yourself.